hfactor/hfactor.github.io/_notes/100 Public/Lists/AntiLibrary.md

 - Dumplin' Series by Julie Murphy
 - The Midnight Library by Matt Haig
 - In the light of what we know by Zia Haider Rahman
+- The brief wondrous life of Oscar Wao by Junot Diaz
+- Hell fire by Leesa Gazi
+- Stories of the True, Jeyamohan 📖
+- The Groaning Shelf, Pradeep Sebastian 📖
+- The Odd Book of Baby nNmes by Anees Ahamed 📖
+- Before the coffee gets cold by Toshikazu Kawaguchi 📖
+- Build, Tony Fadell 📟

 ## Design
 - User Friendly by Cliff Kuang and Robert Fabricant